scottslowe/lowescott.github.io/_posts/2017-05-10-ovs-day-openstack-summit.md

 This session described a mechanism that eBay is using to scale OVN in a Kubernetes environment; they add a new component---called "Baker", a play on the fact that OVN is often pronounced "oven"---that leverages etcd to provide as scale-out layer above the OVN northbound database for additional scale.
 The session also shared some performance details around Baker+OVN+Neutron.

+## New Approach to OVS Datapath Performance

+This session described an alternate approach to an OVS datapath that would supposedly marry the benefits of the OVS kernel datapath (integrated in the Linux kernel) and the DPDK datapath.
+If I understood the presentation correctly, though, this new approach would require "re-upstreaming" into the Linux kernel, which is not an insignificant effort.

 That wrapped up the OVS Open Source Day at the OpenStack Summit.
 I _think_ the audio from the sessions may have been recorded; if I find any information on where those recordings may be available, I'll update this post.